 Drinking and driving has well-known effects on traffic safety.
 Alcohol-impaired drivers suffer from a variety of limits to their performance: they commit sloppy driving errors, have significantly reduced situational awareness, and overall may be more likely to make unsafe decisions behind the wheel.
 The greater the level of impairment, the more likely it is that the driver will be involved in a collision.
-Studies confirmed that driving with even a small amount of over drinking drivers is also consistent with recent alcohol in your system greatly increases the risk of collision (Blomberg et al. 2009).
+Studies alcohol in your system greatly increases the risk of collision (Blomberg et al. 2009).
 Every drink that a person consumes has the ability to slow their reaction time, which can also be hindered by the other effects of alcohol including blurred vision and drowsiness.